Crusher Joe: Characters

 At the age of fifteen, Ricky is the youngest member of the Joe Team but this in no way hinders his performance as the ship's engineer.
-Orphaned when gang members killed his parents Ricky stows away on board the Minerva.
+Orphaned when gang members killed his parents, Ricky stows away on board the Minerva.
 His sharp wits and instant reflexes soon establish him as a member of the team.
-Quick tempered and easily riled.
-His teammate Talos often finds himself restraining the young engineer.
+He is quick tempered and easily riled, and his teammate Talos often finds himself restraining the young engineer.
 He also spars with Alfin like a younger sibling.